drandrew112/Flashing-Lights-Custom-Mission-Pack-by-DrAndrew112/README.md

 - Official copy of Flashing Lights game - [Steam link](https://store.steampowered.com/app/605740/Flashing_Lights__Police_Firefighting_Emergency_Services_EMS_Simulator/)

 ## How to install
-- Copy all .mission files from Missions folder to ..\AppData\LocalLow\NilsJakrins\flashinglights
+- Copy all .mission files to ..\AppData\LocalLow\NilsJakrins\flashinglights
 - Start the game in single player mode
 - Press F6, then open the Missions menu.
 - Currently, it is only possible to import missions one by one at this time, so you will need to load it one by one...